Jump to one of the following section to explore and learn more:

 - Pesticide Residue Analysis Know-How

-Individual stock standard solutions typically are prepared in a concentration of 1 mg/mL.
+Individual stock standard solutions typically are prepared to a concentration of 1 mg/mL.
 The required amount of pure pesticide reference standard (typically 10 – 50 mg) should be weighed out using a 4- or 5-decimal place balance or scale, depending on the method.
 Transfer to an appropriate volumetric flask, dissolve in a suitable solvent, and make up to the required volume to achieve the desired concentration.
 Label the flask with all relevant information.
 Liquid reference standards can be dispensed, by weight, directly into the solvent.
 It is also possible to purchase ready-made stock standard solutions of pesticide reference standards, if they are certified by the manufacturer or by an independent source.

-2. Prepare an extract of the sample
+2. Prepare an Extract of the Sample

 Preparation of samples for pesticide residue analysis is a complex procedure and is dependent upon the sample type, the pesticides under investigation and risk of cross-contamination.
 In a complex sample matrix, it is necessary to remove unwanted interferences in order to focus on the pesticide content.
-Common extraction preparation techniques for pesticide residue analysis are QuEChERS (Quick, Easy, Cheap, Effective, Rugged and Safe) and Automated Solvent Extraction (ASE).
+Common extraction preparation techniques for pesticide residue analysis are QuEChERS (Quick, Easy, Cheap, Effective, Rugged and Safe) and Accelerated Solvent Extraction (ASE).

 3. Measurement by GC-MS / LC-MS